Belgium Cycle - Bruges to Brussels

 Meals Included: Breakfast

 Cycle today on tree-lined country lanes, past a series of ponds, along a river, around a wood and through meadows and cropfields to Brussels.
-Along the way you'll pass Tervuren, known the Royal Africa Museum.
+Along the way you'll pass Tervuren, known for the Royal Africa Museum.
 In Brussels you will find a mix of cultures, as can be seen in the streets, menus and people.
-Head for the Grote Markt with its opulent guildhalls and town hall.
-Not only does Brussels have the landmark Manneken Pis, it also has delicious waffles, chocolates and beer.
+Head for the Grote Markt (Grand Place) with its opulent guildhalls and town hall and the nearby landmark Manneken Pis.
+Other attractions include Atomium and the Art Nouveau Horta Museum, and try some local specialties - delicious waffles, chocolates and beer.
 It's a city where culture vultures, shopaholics and gourmands make merry.

 Location: Brussels